nsscache to support SUP with the following steps:

 Check the contents of the

-group.cache,passwd.cache,shadow.cache, andsshkey.cachefiles directly for information about the users and groups in your directory, as shown with thecatcommand below:Alternatively, use thegetentcommand with thegroup,passwd, orshadowoptions to list the system users and groups in addition to the data pulled bynsscache, as shown below:Note that thegetentcommand does not directly retrieve SSH keys.
-To view the contents of thesshkey.cachefile, you will need to use thecatcommand, as demonstrated above.
+group.cache,passwd.cache,shadow.cache, andsshkey.cachefiles directly for information about the users and groups in your directory, as shown with the followingcatcommand:Alternatively, use thegetentcommand with thegroup,passwd, orshadowoptions to list the system users and groups in addition to the data pulled bynsscache, as shown in the following example:Thegetentcommand doesn’t retrieve SSH keys directly.
+To view the contents of thesshkey.cachefile, use thecatcommand, as shown in the preceding example.

 Migrate to nsscache from SSSD